This 24-Minute Money Challenge is Perfect For People Stuck at Home

 Now that life’s slowed down a little, it’s time to finally check this off your to-do list.

-With a company called Bestow, this shouldn’t take more than about five minutes, and rates start at $5 a month.
-You can cancel or change your plan at any time.
+With a company called Bestow, this shouldn’t take more than about five minutes, and rates start at around $20 a month.* You can cancel or change your plan at any time.
 Plus, the security of knowing your family is taken care of is priceless.

 If you’re under the age of 54 and want to get a fast life insurance quote without a medical exam, pushy sales calls or even getting up from the couch, get a free quote from Bestow.